lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE Header Parameters Registry {#kid2}

 IANA has added the COSE header parameter 'kid2' to the COSE Header Parameters registry.
+The kid2 parameter can be used to identity a key stored in a "raw" COSE_Key, in a CWT, or in a certificate.

 ~~~~~~~~~~~~~~~~~~~~~~~
 +-----------+-------+----------------+-------------+----------------+-------------------+